Houston Dram Shop Lawyer

 - caused an auto collision resulting in serious injuries to themselves or others.

-In order to determine this, generally, you need a blood-alcohol test performed at or near the time of the collision so that the level of intoxication can be used to calculate back how long the person was drunk enough to be considered obviously intoxicated.
+In order to determine this, generally, you need a blood-alcohol test performed at or near the time of the collision so that the level of intoxication can be used to calculate how long the person was drunk enough to be considered obviously intoxicated.
 A toxicology expert retained by your Dram Shop lawyer can perform these calculations.

+Good to Know: Who Can Bring a Dram Shop Claim?
 When a bar overserves a patron resulting in a drunk driving accident, any person injured by the drunk driver’s actions has a right to bring a Dram Shop lawsuit against the place that provided the alcohol.
 This includes people in other cars, pedestrians, passengers in the intoxicated driver’s car, and even the intoxicated driver in some cases.
-If the victim is killed in the accident, his/her spouse, children, and parents have a claim.
+If the victim is killed in the accident, his/her spouse, children, and parents have a wrongful death claim.
 (In some states other than Texas, the siblings also have a claim.)

 When is a Bar or Restaurant Liable for Overserving Alcohol to an Intoxicated Person in Texas?